 Other than the cranberry filling this is a pretty traditional Linzer tart.
 Of course you could make the same dough and fill it with raspberry preserves for the traditional flavor.

-Tips for making Cranberry Linzer Tart:
+Tips for making the best Cranberry Linzer Tart:

 - The hazelnut dough can be just a bit tricky because it’s very tender.
 I prefer to roll it out to line the pan, but the dough will break up a bit as you transfer it.